-[Regulation 7D inserted in Gazette 24 Mar 2015 p.
-1008-10; amended in Gazette 23 Mar 2016 p.
+[Regulation 7D inserted: Gazette 24 Mar 2015 p.
+1008-10; amended: Gazette 23 Mar 2016 p.
 863-4.]

 7E.
 Matters relating to communal services to be included in residence contract

 (1) A residence contract under which communal services are to be provided or made available to the resident must include the provisions or matters listed in the Table in relation to the communal services.